PEOPLE

 RA (SURP Recipient)

-Cindy is a third-year undergraduate pursuing a B.S. in Psychology at UCI.
+Cindy is a fourth-year undergraduate pursuing a B.S. in Psychology at UCI.
 She is interested in learning more about ambiguity aversion in children and how this impacts their decision-making.
 In her spare time, she enjoys being a violinist in the Mariachi here at UCI, watching reality TV, trying new food, and taking long walks.

 SARAH LEY